 Explainer Video Production

 Explainer video content is not a new trend.
 Business and personal users post them all the time on social media and in other places to get the desired message out.
 However, posters need to have each video project edited before they can have full confidence in the posts.
 Once you've grasped the concept of remote working and you want to use your creative skills in editing to make some money.
 Additionally, such projects help you to get valuable experience working in your field as you satisfy clients.
 If you can find work with a business or person who needs help editing explainer video projects, use the opportunity to build your portfolio while you earn from the client.

 Talking Head Productions

 These productions are used for marketing and informational purposes.
 People are used to the face-to-face type of communication, and so, a business must find ways to start virtual relationships with clients on some level.
 These recordings need video editing before they can work in the manner intended.
-That's yet another opportunity that you could take advantage of and potential have even beyond this year.
+That's yet another opportunity that you could take advantage of in your search for freelance video editor jobs.

 Note that this list is a start, and it's by no means exhaustive.
 As a freelancer who wants to work as a video editor, you need to spend time looking into the new possibilities that have emerged.